matias-vazquez/SistemasEmbebidos/LSE08/README.md

 - [x] Explain why message "`Failed to receive data from queue`" was displayed.

 __Part III__
-- [x] Screenshot of message on the Serial Port terminal showing the pressed button.
+- [x] Screenshot of message on the serial port Terminal showing the pressed buttons.

 3. Individual conclusions